 On the right side of the screen, the Blank Presentation will give you exactly what the name says: a screen that's blank except for a content placeholder, and has no formatting.
 If you want a presentation that's already formatted, click one of the others.
 Even if you choose the blank one, you can still apply any of the formatting that's on this screen.

 So to start with, choose Blank Presentation, and that's what you get:

-Formatting a slide
+2. Formatting a PowerPoint Slide

 To apply the formatting from a template in the Windows version of PowerPoint, click the Design tab.